Competitive Grant Writing 101: 7 Tips to “Show You the Money!”

 Be Objective about Your Project.

 Does your project truly check off the boxes that the funding agency is looking for with regard to safety, socio-economic benefits, state of good repair, improvements to quality of life, life cycle analysis, benefit vs. cost analysis, and other important elements?
-Competitive grant applications such as TIGER, BUILD and others can be time-consuming and expensive to prepare.
+Competitive grant applications such as TIGER, BUILD, RAISE and others can be time-consuming and expensive to prepare.
 Make sure you are looking at your project objectively against the required criteria and not simply justifying its worthiness by your personal attachment to its local importance.
 Answer this – why would the funding agency want to participate?
 The funding will only buy so many ribbon-cuttings — so why yours?

 Tell the Story of the Project.

 Picture this – you are a reviewer of applications in Washington, D.C. and you have a stack of 500 applications to wean down to those deserving further review to eventually make a recommendation of a certain number to the ultimate decision-maker, maybe the U.S. Secretary of Transportation.
-The recent BUILD grant application had a 30-page limit for the project narrative – for 500 applications that could total over 15,000 pages of project content to review!
+The recent RAISE grant application had a 30-page limit for the project narrative – for 500 applications that could total over 15,000 pages of project content to review!
 Make it interesting – don’t make it read like an engineering report cluttered with facts and data (not that those aren’t important).
 The reviewers aren’t all engineers – some have business backgrounds, while others may have a pure administrative or political background.
 Use graphics and maps wherever possible.
 Sell your project in a way that it meets the funding requirements and tells an engaging story of the positive impacts of local, regional and possibly national importance.

 Be Invested and Don’t Just “Take a Shot” and Hope for the Best.